libgdx/libgdx/CONTRIBUTING.md

 ### API Changes & Additions
 If you modify a public API, or add a new one, make sure to add these changes to the [CHANGES](https://github.com/libgdx/libgdx/blob/master/CHANGES) file in the root of the repository.
 In addition to the CHANGES file, such modifications are also published on the [blog](http://www.badlogicgames.com) and on [Twitter](http://www.twitter.com/badlogicgames) to reach all of the community.

-If you want to poll the brains of other devs, either send a pull request and start a conversation on Github, or start a new thread in [this sub-forum](http://www.badlogicgames.com/forum/viewforum.php?f=23).
+If you want to poll the brains of other devs, either send a pull request and start a conversation on GitHub, or start a new thread in [this sub-forum](http://www.badlogicgames.com/forum/viewforum.php?f=23).
 You will need special forum permissions, write an e-mail to contact at badlogicgames dot com and tell me your forum id.
 You should also subscribe to that forum via e-mail, there's a button at the bottom of the page.
 You can also drop by on IRC (irc.freenode.org, #libgdx), where most core devs are lurking.

 ### Contributor License Agreement